Tour day-by-day

 Full-day Twitch Tour

-On this epic day of birdwatching, you will visit all the mainstay hangouts to identify as many of the endemic and regular visitors as possible with your expert local guide.
+On this epic day of birdwatching, visit all the mainstay hangouts to identify as many of the endemic and regular visitors as possible with an expert local guide.
 The itinerary can be adapted depending on which species are on target lists and based upon the window of time guests are prepared to dedicate to finding unusual birds, especially if looking to build an Australian list.

 Typical targets for the day include: